puppetlabs/pltraining-userprefs/README.md

 # userprefs

-A simple module that allows users to choose their default editor and, on Linux, default shell.
+A simple module that allows users to choose their default editor and, on Linux, default shell used within the Classroom Environment.

 ## About